ARCANEDEV/Localization/README.md

 Easy i18n localization for Laravel, an useful tool to combine with Laravel localization classes.

 The Localization package was inspired from [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization).

+ > :warning: Beware, this package is still under some heavy development and interface is subject to change.